“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

+We adopt a blended learning and teaching style, including online delivery and engagement, where appropriate.
 We use a variety of teaching methods to ensure you receive the broadest of opportunities to fulfil your potential.
-In lectures, you’ll be introduced to the programme’s core content, which we’ll build on in seminars.
-You’ll have the chance to participate in group discussions and small group workshops, as well as one-on-one and group tutorials.
-To develop your practical awareness and skills, you’ll be able to observe simulations performed by tutors and have the opportunity to apply your knowledge in practice-based exercises.
+Our expert team will introduce the programme's core content through lectures, which we'll build on in seminars.
+You'll have the chance to participate in group discussions, small group workshops, and one-on-one and group tutorials.

 Independent study is a key component of this course.
-You’ll have access to eLearning packages via our virtual learning environment Moodle, and will be expected to undertake background reading and preparation for lessons and exams.
+You'll have access to eLearning packages via our virtual learning environment Moodle, and you'll need to undertake background reading and preparation for lessons.

 The programme comprises 120 credits at level HE7.
 The two core modules are 20 credits each.
-The remaining 80 credits at level HE7 are achieved by the successful completion of option modules (normally 4 x 20 credits) from a range available and in consultation and agreement with the programme leader.
+The remaining 80 credits at level HE7 are achieved by successfully completing option modules (normally 4 x 20 credits) from a range available and in consultation and agreement with the programme leader.